brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

 ## PR sequencing (safe → risky)
 0a → 0b → 1 → 2a → 2b → 2c → 3a → 3b → 3c → 3d → 3e → 4 → 5 → 6 → 7.

-**Effort:** retain 15–19 engineer-days as the base implementation estimate through Phase 6, but use **19–27 engineer-days as the delivery-planning range** (25–40% contingency) until Phase 0b establishes baseline runtime, GPU tolerances, and fixture stability.
+**Effort:** use 16–21 engineer-days as the base implementation estimate through Phase 6, and **20–29 engineer-days as the delivery-planning range** (25–40% contingency) until Phase 0b establishes baseline runtime, GPU tolerances, and fixture stability.
 Both ranges exclude PR queue time, GPU scheduling delays, and optional Phase 7 work.
 Re-estimation is a formal Phase 0b exit artifact accepted by the engineering owner; Phase 1 does not start until it is recorded.
-Phases 0a–2c deliver the reusable contract foundation in roughly 5–6 base days and can ship standalone; the primary monolith/readability goal is not complete until Phases 3–5 land.
+Phases 0a–2c deliver the reusable contract foundation in roughly 6–8 base days and can ship standalone; the primary monolith/readability goal is not complete until Phases 3–5 land.

-## Corrections logged across all five reviews
+## Corrections logged across all six reviews
 - Cumulative-distance idiom: **3** sites (not 4); `cumulative_distances`
   unification deferred out of "verbatim" Phase 3a.
 - `2048`: collision-query batch (not pathfinding); preserved through refactor.